sergey-melnychuk/sergey-melnychuk.github.io/_posts/2020-04-27-multi-threaded-http-websocket-server-in-rust.markdown

 benchmark is not representative on its own, just the comparison of two allows to notice 2.5x speedup.
-[Amdahl's Law](https://en.wikipedia.org/wiki/Amdahl%27s_law) in action: the main thread is still responsible for listening for incoming connections and (de)registering socket events.
+[Amdahl's Law](https://en.wikipedia.org/wiki/Amdahl%27s_law) in action: the main thread is still responsible for listening for incoming connections and registering socket events.

 #### Single-threaded